GRaViTY-Tool/dataflow-examples/README.md

 Thus, the number of minimal (i. e. containing only a single flow) data flow examples equals the number of combinations of these constructs, which is 3<sup>2</sup> = 9.

-As the examples using the naming convention of basic examples (e. g. `FieldToParam`) cover all 9 cases, the set of minimal data flow examples is complete.
+As the examples using the naming convention of basic examples (e. g. `FieldToParam`) cover all 9 cases, the set of minimal data flow examples is complete under the given assumption.

 ## Special data flow cases
 There are a few special cases of data flow, which are neither a combination of the above mentioned constructs nor a typical composite example: